 When the nuclear disaster occurred in Fukushima, Japan, on March 11, 2011, there was great horror in South Korea, 1000 km away.
 And the violent earthquake on November 15, 2017, triggered by geothermal drilling in the southeast of the country, where four nuclear reactors are located just a few kilometers from the epicenter, still has an impact today.

-“In South Korea, nuclear power has been supported by the government for a good 40 years, primarily because we have no natural resources.”
-With this statement, Daum Jang from Greenpeace aptly describes South Korea's dilemma.
-He further mentions in an interview that newspapers that annoy him, such as industry-oriented daily newspapers, use the German energy transition as a negative example and emphasize the costs of German climate policy, but not the benefits.
-Well, the situation has changed since Fukushima and President Moon Jae-in has confirmed his plans to phase out nuclear power.
-However, he faces a strong lobby, but the mood of the South Korean population leaves no other choice.
+"In South Korea, nuclear power has been supported by the government for a good 40 years, especially because we have no natural resources".
+With this statement, Daum Jang von Greenpeace aptly describes the dilemma of South Korea.
+In an interview, he also mentions that he is annoyed by how industrial daily newspapers take the German energy transition as a negative example and highlight the costs of German climate policy, but not the benefit.
+Well, the situation has changed since Fukushima and President Moon Jae-in had confirmed his plans for a nuclear phase-out.
+However, he faces a strong lobby, but the mood in the South Korean population leaves no choice.

 South Korea sets new expansion target of 35% renewable energy by 2040

 Environmental protection and combating climate change have played an important role in the South Korean government under Moon Jae-in since 2017.
-Under the motto “Renewable Energies 3020”, the share of renewable energies in electricity generation is to be increased from the current meager 8% to 20% by 2030.
-In contrast, at least 10 coal-fired power plants are facing closure.
-Moon therefore wants to reduce CO2 emissions by 37% by 2030.
+Under the motto “Renewable Energies 3020”, the proportion of renewable energies in electricity generation is to be increased from currently lean 8 % to 20 % by 2030.
+In return, there are at least 10 coal -fired power plants before the closure.
+So Moon plans to reduce CO2 emissions by 37 % by 2030.

 Suitable for: